Jesse-Culver/StoryBook/README.md

 This gamemode does *not* add new content

-.FGD file included that you should add to your Hammer configuration so that you can modify values
+A .FGD file is included that you should add to your Hammer configuration so that you can modify values